number-25/MPhil-Code/noncoding_RNA_annotation/gffcompare_unknown_lncRNAs.md

 hexamer enrichment/scan to identify any potential cleavage/degradation signal?
 - Align the ends of the pseudogenes
 - ONT sequences 3' to 5' and thus, it captures the poly-Adenylated pseudogene fragment before it is potentially degraded?
 One advantage of ONT.

-EVENTUALLY
-- Eventually make an SQL database for the "Superfile"?
-- Validate these novel transcripts -> a sample from each category, and ultimately in the case of peptide coders, get some protein evidence!!
-- Write prelim Methods section